IslamAlsawaftah/data-structures-and-algorithmz/ConsoleApp/ConsoleApp/Challenges/hashmap-repeated-word/README.md

 * loop through this array

-* if array contains word increment count else add it to dictionary
+* if get string value equal null set new value

-* loop to Find first repeated word.
+* else return string
 # Big O represents the complexity of a function that increases linearly and in direct proportion to the number of inputs.

 ### Time Complexity: O(n)